Scholastic (SCHL)

 Competitors in the publishing industry include John Wiley & Sons (NYSE:JW.A), Disney (NYSE:DIS), and The New York Times (NYSE:NYT).

 Long-term growth is the most important, but within consumer discretionary, product cycles are short and revenue can be hit-driven due to rapidly changing trends and consumer preferences.
-Scholastic’s recent performance shows its demand remained suppressed as its revenue has declined by 2.9% annually over the last two years.
+Scholastic’s recent performance shows its demand has slowed as its revenue was flat over the last two years.

-Looking ahead, sell-side analysts expect revenue to grow 7.2% over the next 12 months.
-Although this projection indicates its newer products and services will spur better top-line performance, it is still below the sector average.
+Looking ahead, sell-side analysts expect revenue to grow 3.2% over the next 12 months.
+While this projection indicates its newer products and services will catalyze better top-line performance, it is still below average for the sector.

 6. Operating Margin